AISecurityLuke/Capstone-UCSD/10_11_&_12-Deployment_Architecture/README.md

 - BLOCK_LABELS: comma-separated labels to block before downstream.
 Values: `green`, `yellow`, `red`.
 Default: `red`.
 - SUSPICIOUS_PASS_THRESHOLD: float [0,1].
 If `label==yellow` and score >= threshold → reject.
 - DOWNSTREAM_URL: where `/gateway` forwards on PASS.
 Default: `http://127.0.0.1:8001/respond`.
+- INGEST_UI: if `true` (default), prompts sent via `/classify_prompt` and `/ui_classify` are stored in the curation pending queue.

 ## Notes
 - Model service will use stub unless `HF_MODEL_ID` is set to a valid HF model id.

+## Curation API
+- POST `/ingest` `{ "prompt": string }`
+  - Enqueues into `curation/pending.jsonl` (cap 1,000).
+Returns id and stats.
+- GET `/review/next`
+  - Returns next unclassified record and stats.
+- POST `/review/{id}` `{ "label": "0|1|2" }`
+  - Moves from pending → classified (caps 10,050 per class).
+Returns record and stats.
+- GET `/export/replace`
+  - Writes `curation/replace.json` with entries like `{ "user_message": str, "classification": "0|1|2" }` suitable for `5-Data_Wrangling/combined.json` replacement.

+## UI — Classification Mode
+- At `/ui` you can:
+  - Adjust blocking policy & threshold
+  - Test classification
+  - Switch to “Classification Mode” panel:
+    - Load next pending item
+    - Label with keyboard: `0/1/2` or `g/y/r`
+    - See counters and export `replace.json`

+## Manual Reviewer GUI (alt)
+- At `/reviewer` you can:
+  - Browse the top N pending prompts as a table
+  - Select a row and assign label 0/1/2
+  - The list refreshes after each assignment

+## EDA & Cleaning for Curation
+Open the notebook:

+`curation/EDA_Curation_Workflow.ipynb`

+What it does:
+- Loads `curation/classified.jsonl` and `curation/pending.jsonl`
+- Applies the same sanitizer used in training (`7-Experiment_With_Models/utils/sanitizer.py`)
+- Shows class balance/length histograms
+- De-duplicates and trims extreme lengths
+- Optionally balances a 100/100/100 slice for replacement
+- Exports `curation/replace.cleaned.json` in training-compatible format
+- Saves figures in `curation/visuals/`:
+  - `curation_overview.png` (label distribution, char lengths, word counts)
+  - `wordcount_by_class.png` (overlaid per-class word counts)

+Quickstart in notebook:
+1) Run labeling in `/ui` or `/reviewer`
+2) Open the notebook and run all cells
+3) Use the produced `replace.cleaned.json` to feed your retraining pipeline